Proxyanalyst LogoProxyanalyst

 ✗ AGAINST

-Bryan Hunt is the son of co-founders J.B. and Johnelle Hunt, creating a direct familial relationship to the company's founding family; per policy, a director with a familial relationship to senior management or founders warrants an against vote, particularly where the board designates him as non-independent and he serves on no committees that would provide additional oversight accountability.
+Bryan Hunt is the son of company co-founders J.B. and Johnelle Hunt, creating a direct familial relationship to the founding family of the company; under the voting policy, a familial relationship to senior management or founders warrants an against vote as it raises independence concerns regardless of board classification; he is correctly classified as non-independent and serves on no board committees, but the founder-family relationship itself is the primary disqualifying factor for a shareholder-value-focused governance assessment.

 For Analysis